 This is an almond flour snickerdoodle recipe made without eggs or butter.
 To make these grain-free snickerdoodle cookies, you need.

 - Almond flour – ultra-fine blanched almond flour works better than coarse almond meal.
 Make sure you measure the almond flour scooped and packed in the measuring cup for precision.
-I didn’t try the recipe with another flour like wheat flour or oat flour, so I can’t recommend these options.
+I didn’t try the recipe with another flour like wheat flour, coconut flour, or oat flour, so I can’t recommend these options.

-- Flax egg – this is a vegan snickerdoodle cookie recipe, so I am not using a chicken egg in the recipe.
-Instead, stir 1 tablespoon of flaxseed meal with 3 tablespoons of lukewarm water and wait 10 minutes until it forms a gel texture.
+- Egg or flax egg – for the vegan snickerdoodle cookie recipe, I am not using a flax egg, but a chicken egg works too if you are not vegan.
+For the flax egg, stir 1 tablespoon of flaxseed meal with 3 tablespoons of lukewarm water and wait 10 minutes until it forms a gel texture.
 Of course, if you are not vegan and only want to make gluten-free snickerdoodles with almond flour, replace this with 1 large chicken egg.

 - Cream of tartar – this is the magic ingredient that adds a tangy flavor to snickerdoodle cookies.